TYLPHE/hb-capstone/README.md

 Wife had another look at the user flow.
 I think it makes more sense now.
 Making more updates to UI
 - bug fix: Background not properly updating from background-image to plain background-color.
 I had to move background-color and background-image to the same layer.
 Before they were split between `root` element and the `body` element.
 They are now both sitting in `root`.
 - Note for later: This is a nice complementary color: #644a22

+Today I created a UI for filtering games.
+Since I don't have very strong tags for my game, I decided to be able to filter by letters and include a text input to better refine the search.

+I was able to produce a list of filters to pass to SQLAlchemy but the challenge today was what to do with the list of filters.

+I learned about the `and_` and `or_` functions today.